SeedSigner/seedsigner/README.md

 ## Writing the software to your MicroSD card
-  Insert more instructions here
+  Insert more instructions here.
-  to be done by MarcG
+  (to be done by MarcG)

 ---------------